 - Map PgDn to Left Ctrl + Down Arrow

 How to Swap Two Keys in Durgod Zeus Engine

 It was not immediately obvious to me how to swap two keys in Zeus Engine, because the moment you remap a key, you can’t press it to indicate it’s previous meaning anymore.

 To swap Left Ctrl and Left Windows, I would change the Ctrl key and then lose the ability to map any key to Left Ctrl, because it now means Left Windows.

 The trick is to map a third key like PgUp to Left Ctrl, map Left Ctrl to Left Windows, and map Left Windows to Left Ctrl by pressing PgUp where that value is stored.

 In order to preserve your custom key maps and profiles when switching between computers, you need to download the profiles to the keyboard.
 This feature is slightly hidden in the screen where you can rename a profile.

 Click Profiles, highlight one, and click the button with the pen icon to bring up the profile properties like name.
 A button DOWNLOAD PROFILE TO KEYBOARD appears, and that’s a button you should click on each profile before leaving the Zeus Engine software.

 How to Switch Between Profiles

 Hold Fn and press F12.
-You’ll see the M light come on.
+The M light will illuminate to confirm the alternate profile activation.